 There are several exams (some subjective, others general) worth up to six credits.
 Even though these exams come at a cost, it is a fraction of the cost of fees and tuition; so it can be an efficient and affordable way to earn credit for skills you picked and skip some general introduction courses.

 5. Find a college with veteran support

-Attending a college or university with a vibrant program (e.g. veteran centers or counselling services) for military veterans can help prospective students realize that they are not facing the challenges alone.
+Attending a college or university with a vibrant program (e.g. veteran centers or counseling services) for military veterans can help prospective students realize that they are not facing the challenges alone.
 Better yet, if a college offers veteran-specific classes and orientations, they can serve as fast ways to connect with peers from similar backgrounds.

-However, beware of deceitful for-profit universities and colleges that claim to be “veteran friendly” but have a low graduation rate: which often leaves most individuals in debt.
+However, beware of deceitful for-profit universities and colleges that claim to be “veteran-friendly” but have a low graduation rate: which often leaves most individuals in debt.
 One easy way to find competent military inclusive or military-centric institution is to search for Yellow Ribbon Colleges and Universities.

 To conclude, even though these tips do not guarantee you a place at Yale or Harvard University, they will set you off on the right path toward finding the best college for higher education.
-Furthermore, if you have any questions while on campus, you can find some answers on the U.S. Department of veterans affairs.
+Furthermore, if you have any questions while on campus, you can find some answers to the U.S. Department of veterans affairs.